hwipl/blog/drafts/tc-bpf_from_c/README.md

 The first step of attaching the BPF program is loading it into the kernel.
 For example, you can achieve this with libbpf's function `bpf_prog_load_xattr()`.
-The load function requires the specification of the bpf program and the program type.
+The load function requires the specification of the BPF program and the program type.
 In this case, the program type is `BPF_PROG_TYPE_SCHED_CLS`.
-Loading the bpf into the kernel returns a file descriptor that you can use to reference the loaded program in the following steps.
+Loading the BPF into the kernel returns a file descriptor that you can use to reference the loaded program in the following steps.

 ```c